1Department of Organismic and Evolutionary Biology, Harvard University, MA 02138, USA

 By integrating sensory considerations into conservation initiatives, strategies become more effective in addressing the specific needs of species.
 Reducing artificial lighting can protect nocturnal pollinators like moths while establishing noise buffers can preserve acoustic environments essential for marine mammals.
 Tailoring conservation efforts to accommodate sensory adaptations provides a nuanced approach to preserving biodiversity.

-Building upon the concepts presented in the Natural Perception Hypothesis, the emergence of Perception Ecology represents a significant advancement in understanding the role of sensory perception in evolutionary processes and adaptive radiation [44].
+While the Natural Perception Hypothesis shares common ground with sensory ecology and the sensory drive hypothesis [9], it extends these concepts by focusing on perception as an adaptive trait (refer to Appendix A for definitions and distinctions [4]).
+This adds a new dimension to our understanding of evolution.
+Building upon the concepts presented in the Natural Perception Hypothesis, the emergence of Perception Ecology represents a significant advancement in understanding the role of sensory perception in evolutionary processes and adaptive radiation (see appendix C for Formalizations and testable predictions [7]).
 Perception Ecology integrates sensory adaptations directly into evolutionary theory, emphasizing how changes in sensory systems can drive substantial ecological and evolutionary outcomes.

 Perception Ecology is anchored in four core components that elucidate how evolutionary processes shape sensory systems and perception: